 At this point, juice the limes and pour the juice into your pitcher.
-Or if you have a hand juicer, squeeze straight in.
-Then pour in the blueberry juice, rum (1/2 cup), and sugar syrup (make ahead and keep in the fridge!).
+Or, if you have a hand juicer, squeeze the juice straight into the pitcher.
+Then pour in the blueberry juice, rum (1/2 cup), and sugar syrup (make ahead and keep in the fridge).

-Serve the mojitos in tall, ice-filled glasses and add whatever garnishes like blueberries, fresh mint, basil leaves, an umbrella, etc..!
+Serve the mojitos in tall, ice-filled glasses and add garnishes like blueberries, fresh mint, basil leaves, an umbrella, etc…

 by Tricia Conover

 Pour into a flute and stir lightly:

 See Also: 8 Prosecco Cocktails for Spring

 “Can also make a big pitcher!
 Everyone will want more!”